Rumen: Stratification and mixing of digesta

 In the ventral reticulum, less dense, larger digesta particles may be propelled up into the oesophagus and mouth during contractions of the reticulum.
-Digesta is chewed in the mouth in a process known as rumination, then expelled back down the oesophagus and deposited in the dorsal sac of the reticulum, to be lodged and mixed into the ruminal mat again.
+Digesta is chewed in the mouth in a process known as rumination, then impelled back down the oesophagus and deposited in the dorsal sac of the reticulum, to be lodged and mixed into the ruminal mat again.
 Denser, small particles stay in the ventral reticulum during reticular contraction, and then during the next contraction may be swept out of the reticulorumen with liquid through the reticulo-omasal orifice, which leads to the next chamber in the ruminant animal's alimentary canal, the omasum.

 Water and saliva enter through the rumen to form a liquid pool.
 Liquid will ultimately escape from the reticulorumen from absorption through the wall, or through passing through the reticulo-omasal orifice, as digesta does.
 However, since liquid cannot be trapped in the mat as digesta can, liquid passes through the rumen much more quickly than digesta does.
 Liquid often acts as a carrier for very small digesta particles, such that the dynamics of small particles is similar to that of liquid.

 The uppermost area of the rumen, the headspace, is filled with gases (such as methane, carbon dioxide, and, to a much lower degree, hydrogen) released from fermentation and anaerobic respiration of food.
 These gases are regularly expelled from the reticulorumen through the mouth, in a process called eructation.